km-systems/chatcore/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

 ## Credits